beatrizfaisca/Recruiting-Resources101/README.md

-# Recruiters Bible
+# Recruiting Resources 101
-A couple of suggestions to make recruitment easier 🕵🏻
+A couple of suggestions to make recruitment easier. 🕵🏻

+#TEST